What makes SPW different to other primary schools?

 How big is SPW?

-In 2015 there were 180 students enrolled in The Early Learning Centre and 630 students from Foundation to Year 7.
+In 2015 there were 180 students enrolled in The Early Learning Centre and 630 students from Reception to Year 7.

 How big are the classes?